 Phimosis is caused when the foreskin is too small and it becomes difficult to pull it over.
 Get immediate help if you have pain and difficulty urinating.

 The prepuce (foreskin) is a double-layered tissue that forms the anatomical covering of the glans penis in males.
-In certain conditions, the prepuce is too tight and does not slide over the glans and is stuck in one place, either over the tip or behind.
+In certain conditions, the prepuce is too tight and does not slide over the glans.
+It is stuck in one place, either over the tip or behind.
+If a male is circumcised, then the condition of phimosis does not occur.
+However, the act of circumcision has its own disadvantages.

 When the opening of the foreskin is too small for it to be retracted behind, the condition is known as phimosis.